Nursing in Australia: Victoria

 It is somewhat surprising therefore that, despite the advocacy of the RVTNA, 20 years passed before Nursing in Victoria was regulated by statute in the Nurses Registration Act 1923 (No 3307) which established the Nurses Board (Vic), and prescribed minimum lengths of training which ranged from 3 to 5 years depending on the average number of occupied hospital beds.
 Nurses training in hospitals with an average occupancy of 40 beds or greater were eligible for registration after completing 3 years of training and passing the prescribed examinations, whereas those in country hospitals with an average occupancy of 16 beds were eligible to complete training in 4.5 years.
 Existing RVTNA members were automatically included on the register.
 Special provisions were made for those who had acted in the capacity of a nurse whilst on war service in World War One regardless of sex.
 Registered nurses were entitled to a certificate, a badge, and, according to section 15 of the Act, a "prescribed distinctive headdress".
 The Act also recognised that there were special branches of nursing, and made provision for the board to formally certify these branches with additional certification and a "special" badge.
 The specialities included: gynaecological nursing, ear and eye nursing, infectious disease nursing, and any other special branch of nursing with the specific exception of midwifery.
 The terms "Registered Nurse" and "Registered Trained Nurse" became protected titles for the first time in Victoria, with penalties for misuse.

 Demand for nursing and midwifery services already outstripped supply, and there were concerns raised at the separate training of nursing and midwifery, particularly with respect of the Bush Nursing Hospital Association, which expressed a desire for nurses with a double certificate (i.e. nursing and midwifery).

 Midwives, having previously a separate council, became subject to this board with the passing of the Midwives Act 1928 (No 3587).
-Section 11 specifically forbade males from acting as midwifes.
+Section 11 specifically forbade men from acting as midwives.

 Psychiatric Nurses, Mental Deficiency Nurses were added to the Board's purview with the passing of the Nurses and Midwives Act 1950 (No 5470).
 The Nurses Board was abolished by the Nurses Act 1956 (No.6035) on 1 March 1958 and replaced by the Victorian Nursing Council.
 At this time the registration badges were codified, and second tier nurses were first registered.
-These roles included Registered Nursing Aides (RNAs, later becoming SENs), Registered Mothercraft Nurses and Registered Nursing Aides (Tuberculosis).
+In recognition of passing the state registration exams a Bage with a navy blue V stating "General Nurse".
+Similar badges were also awarded to three other streams of nursing: Midwifery had a red V, with "Midwifery Nurse" instead of "General Nurse", Psychiatric Nursing a Green V and Mental Deficiency Nursing featured a Yellow V but each featuring "Psychiatric Nurse" in place of "General Nurse".
+Registered Nursing Aides (RNAs, later becoming State Enrolled Nurses or SENs), Registered Mothercraft Nurses and Registered Nursing Aides (Tuberculosis) were registered for the first time.
+Those who had a sole qualification in Psychiatric or Mental Deficiency Nursing could obtain registration as a RNA.